 Dr. Park wondered if part of what was driving the state-by-state difference was levels of poverty.
 Perhaps poorer families can’t afford both a landline and a cell phone and so they drop the former.
 A rough comparison of the data with rates of poverty in various states is suggestive (source):

 So that’s interesting.
 But why does the CDC care?
 One way to collect survey data is to get a random selection of Americans (or some subset) through random digit dialings.
 These, however, tend to exclude cell phones.
 So the technological change is creating a methodological challenge.
 Now scholars using random digit dialing have to consider how the exclusion of 27% of households with cell phones only skews their data, perhaps by disproportionately excluding the poor.
-It’s a much more difficult case to make than when such methods excluded only the 2% of households with no phone service at all.Lisa Wade is a professor at Occidental College.
+It’s a much more difficult case to make than when such methods excluded only the 2% of households with no phone service at all.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.